-A total hip replacement done right requires an orthopedic surgical specialist like Dr. Vineet Shah, Dr. Alfred Bonjean and Dr. Judson Wood, Jr. with the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana.
+A total hip replacement done right requires an orthopedic surgical specialist like Dr. Vineet Shah, Dr. Alfred Bonjean and Dr. Judson Wood, Jr. with The Methodist Physician Group Specialists in Merrillville, Indiana.
 This is a life-changing procedure for those suffering from chronic pain, but only if done correctly.

 The hip is the ball and socket joint that allows the legs to move, but a lifetime of wear and tear can take its toll on this crucial joint.
 During a hip arthroplasty or hip replacement surgery, orthopedic surgeons like Dr. Shah, Dr. Bonjean or Dr. Wood, remove the damaged or diseased joint and replace it with an artificial one.